Meeting the Needs of College-bound Students

 CREAM is a remediation program providing students the opportunity to develop knowledge and skills, in English and math, to prepare for college.
 Students work at their own pace, monitored by a facilitator to make sure they stay on task.

-“The facilitator is one of the key elements of CREAM,” said Davonne Eldredge, Assistant Director of Academic Support. ”You have to have the right person, someone who can relate to the students.
-Someone who will cheer them on and also hold the students accountable,”
+“The facilitator is one of the key elements of CREAM,” said Davonne Eldredge, DPI’s assistant director of Academic Support.
+“You have to have the right person, someone who can relate to the students.
+Someone who will cheer them on and also hold the students accountable.”

 The state-funded program was started in 2016-2017 and participation has gradually increased.
 Public and private schools are eligible to offer CREAM and it is accepted at all colleges and universities within the North Dakota University System.